thavinb/AmpRecon/README.md

 ## Species Configuration File

-AmpSeq requires on a configuration file that controls species-specific run settings.
+AmpSeq requires a configuration file that controls species-specific run settings.
 When running the pipeline it is imperative that a species configuration file is passed at the command line using the `-c` flag with `nextflow run`.
 If you do not have a species configuration file, you can use the files provided in `path/to/ampseq-pipeline/conf`, which point to files present in the [`ampliconresources` submodule](https://gitlab.internal.sanger.ac.uk/malariagen1/ampliconresources/-/tree/main/).

 [**(&uarr;)**](#contents)